 Another short term bitcoin price prediction by WalletInvestor, a crypto prediction platform, predicts that the king crypto will be exchanging hands at slightly below $11k ($10,723) by the end of 2020.

 Tradingbeasts, a platform offering cryptocurrency predictions, is not so bullish on bitcoin’s price in the short term.
-For instance, its May, July, and September 2020 predictions put the price of the king crypto at a maximum of $8,218, $8,135, and $7,995, respectively.
+For instance, its May, July, and September 2020 predictions put the king crypto’s price at a maximum of $8,218, $8,135, and $7,995, respectively.
+As we have seen, this prediction was way off the mark as Bitcoin now reaches $19,000 towards the close of November 2020.

 Long term Bitcoin predictions – 2023-2025